KALMUS-Color-Toolkit/KALMUS/README.md

 Natalie Kalmus (1882 - 1965), a Technicolor Director who oversaw the color palettes of nearly 300 Hollywood feature films.

-- What is a Color Barcode: [KALMUS: tools for color analysis of films](paper/joss-paper.md)
+- What is a Color/Brightness Barcode: [KALMUS: tools for color analysis of films](paper/joss-paper.md)
-- How can I install the KALMUS: [KALMUS Installation Guide](https://kalmus-color-toolkit.github.io/KALMUS/install.html) and [KALMUS PyPI Homepage](https://pypi.org/project/kalmus/).
+- How do I install the KALMUS: [KALMUS Installation Guide](https://kalmus-color-toolkit.github.io/KALMUS/install.html) and [KALMUS PyPI Homepage](https://pypi.org/project/kalmus/).
 - How do I contribute to the KALMUS: [KALMUS Contribution Guidelines](CODE_OF_CONDUCT.md)
 - How to run KALMUS's automated test suite: [Auomated Test Suite](tests/)